MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactaddressbookstoresupportmasks-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 68f5aac1-714c-48fc-a0cf-a0c0401a6070
-description: "Contains flags indicating the store's supported features."
+description: "Contains flags indicating the store's supported features.
+This property is obtained from the stores which contains the Contacts folders."
 ---

 # PidTagContactAddressBookStoreSupportMasks Canonical Property